DanielDhinesh/SnakeGAME/README.md

-# snake game developed in python using TKinter and turtle module
+# snake game developed in python using TKinter and turtle module,with scoreboard